wotamann/vue-form-base/README.md

 	</script>

-Declare a simple **Data- and Schema Object** in your vue-file

-    ...
-    data() {
-	    return {
-		   data:{
-			    name: 'Smith',
-			    password: '12345',
-			    email:'smith@online.com',
-			    adress:{
-				    city:'NY',
-				    street:'4th Av' // ignored no schema definition code:'12345',
-			    }
-		    },
-		    schema:{
-			    name: 'text',
-			    password: 'password',
-			    email:'email',
-			    adress:{
-				    city:'text',
-				    code:'text'
-			    }
-		    }
-		}
-	},
-	...

->INFO: Properties, which are in Schema-Object not defined, are in Data-Object ignored.

-Vue-Form-Base use the Materialize - CSS Framework.
-Input Fields have a simple design, but don't worry you can change the CSS-Layout in lot of ways.
-Change each type or each item separately.

 Schema
 ===

 	 <form-base :schema="schema" ... />

 Schema is an object, which defines and controls the behavior of your form.
-Each Key in your data-object must reflect a key in the schema-object.
+Each Key in your schema-object must reflect a key in the data-object.

-The  key could hold oly a string which represents the kind of type:

 	schema:{
-		name1: 'text',
-		// is the same as
-		name2: { type:'text'},
+		user: { type:'text'}, // minimalistic definition of input-type
 	}

+	// more

+	validate = val => console.log(val);
+	mapSet  = val => val + '!'
+	schema:{
+		user: {
+			type:'text',
+			label:'User:',
+			pattern:'([A-Z]*)',
+			css:'blue',
+			validate, 			// is the same as - validate:validate,
+			mapSet, 			// is the same as - mapSet:mapSet,
+			order:1
+		},
+		...
+	}

-In common use cases the the value will be an object with several properties, to get different control over the behaviour of your input-field.
+In common use cases the the value will be another object with several properties, to get different control over the behaviour of your input-field.

-**Properties of Schema**
+**Properties in Schema**

 	schema:{